Steps for Making a Complaint

 Even if we are unable to provide assistance, we still want to hear about a concern you may have because it helps us to analyze trends and potential issues in the sector.

-Consumers contact the OEB by phone, letter, fax, e-mail or through our internet-based web form (link).
+Consumers contact the OEB by phone, letter, fax, e-mail or through our web form.
 Some consumers have a simple enquiry while others look to raise a concern or file a complaint about a company regulated by the OEB.

 Enquiries are general requests for information or clarification about the energy sector.